+The first model is inspired by the DES-Y3 results, having an increasing EoS parameter, that is $w_a < 0$.
 In order to examine our suggested procedure, we are interested in probing the scheme for models which differ from the concordance $\Lambda$CDM model, if ever so slightly.
-We consider first a comparison of the results of DES-Y3 with $\Lambda$CDM, as follows.
+We considered first a comparison of the results of DES-Y3 with $\Lambda$CDM, as follows.
 We stress that DES-Y3 is in accordance with $\Lambda$CDM to within 1-$\sigma$.
-But they investigated also the CPL model of \acidx{DE} (see Eq.~\eqref{eq:EQCPLH0}) and find values of $w_0=-0.95^{+0.08}_{-0.08}$ and $w_a=-0.4^{+0.4}_{-0.3}$.
-We use the mean values of these parameters to describe a cosmology with DE and call it the ``DES-Y3 CPL model'' for simplicity.
-For these CPL mean values, the EoS of DE would evolve from an initial value of $w_{DE}= -1.35$ to a final value of $w_{DE}=-0.95$, i.e. a model with increasing \acidx{EOS} parameter.
+But they investigate also the CPL model of DE (see Eq.~\eqref{eq:EQCPLH0}) and find values of $w_0=-0.95^{+0.08}_{-0.08}$ and $w_a=-0.4^{+0.4}_{-0.3}$.
+We used the mean values of these parameters to describe a cosmology with DE and call it the \qn{DES-Y3 CPL model} for simplicity.
+For these CPL mean values, the EoS of DE evolves from an initial value of $w_{DE}= -1.35$ to a final value of $w_{DE}=-0.95$, that is a model with increasing EoS parameter.